Goose Berry growing in South Africa

 In most situations Cape Gooseberries do not need much fertilizer.
 Unneeded fertilizer especially those high in nitrogen, could result in lots of vegetation and little or small fruit.
 High yields have been maintained with little or no fertilizer.
 With larger plantations where crops are harvested annually a thorough and balanced fertilization program needs to be incorporated.

 Prune back hard in spring to encourage new growth for fruiting.
 Any dead wood needs to be removed during or after winter.
 Summer growth shoots should be cut back to one half to two-thirds to a bud to promote a bushy growth pattern.
 The centre branches can also be slightly pruned to provide enough light penetration.

 If the fruit is left inside the intact in its husks, its shelf life can be more than 30 days at room temperature.
 If removed from the husk it can be kept fresh for a couple of days if refrigerated.

 Commercial growing- Yields

 A single plant can yield up to 300 berries per plant and most plants will have multiple fruit flushes per year especially in the milder climates.
-Total yields of more than 30 tons per hectare per year have been reported.
-Depending on the soil conditions, climate, production system used, most gooseberry plants can be mature after only 2 years after planting and can provide a good crop already in their FIRST year after planting.
+Annual yields of 8 tons per hectare can be expected in most soils and climates although yields of more than 20 tons per hectare per year have been reported.
+Depending on the soil conditions, climate, production system used, most gooseberry plants can be mature within one year after planting.
+Our hardened seedlings (plugs) can start to produce fruit within 1oo days after planting.

 Pests and diseases